The Prime Focus Infrared Microlensing Experiment (PRIME): First Results: New Observational strategy

 \section{New Observational strategy}

 Since June 2 2025, we have modified our observational strategy to increase the cadence by focusing on the Galactic plane, a region that conventional optical surveys cannot access.
-Figure~\ref{fig:newfields} shows the new PRIME observational fields toward the GB.
+Figure~\ref{fig:newfields} shows the new PRIME observational fields toward the GB and they are listed in Table \ref{tbl:newfields}.
 The red, yellow, blue, and cyan squares indicate fields with cadences of 21.6 minutes, 43.1 minutes, 86.2 minutes, and 1 day, respectively.
 This strategy is similar to that adopted by the MOA survey.
 The higher cadence allows us to improve the detection efficiency for microlensing exoplanet searches.